kfr2/jquery-select-filter/README.md

     $('select.class').selectFilter();

 ### Verbose Syntax
-    Any of the following attributes can be inside a dictionary to `selectFilter()`.
+    Any of the following attributes can be inside an object passed to `selectFilter()`.
 These options highlight jQuery.select-filter's default settings.

     $('select.class').selectFilter({
         // Filtering should be case sensitive.